JasnaMRB/Functional-Programming-in-Scala-Red-Book-/README.md

 ## Install

-Easiest options are Intellij for IDE or sbt for terminal.
+Easiest options are IntelliJ for IDE or sbt for terminal.

-### Intellij
+### IntelliJ
-1. Install [Intellij](https://www.jetbrains.com/idea/download) (recommend 2017.2.5 or later)
+1. Install [IntelliJ](https://www.jetbrains.com/idea/download) (recommend 2017.2.5 or later)
 2. Configure Java, Scala SDKs
     1. Go to File > Project Structure > SDKs, and add a JDK (recommend 1.8 or later)
     2. Go to Preferences > Plugins > Install JetBrains Plugin > Scala (recommended 2017.2.13 or later)